quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 :::

 ::: tip
-Don't forget to check out the Drag and Drop examples and look at their sources on Github.
+Don't forget to check out the Drag and Drop examples and look at their sources on GitHub.
 :::

 | Property | Type           | Example      |